 Next, calendar the frequency of your most important client communications.
 When is your next newsletter going out?
 By when can you generate your next press release?
 When would be a good time to seek a speaking engagement?
 When is your next advertising campaign?
 Use your calendar to ensure that you have sufficient frequency and venues to stay top of mind and that your content for each is relevant to the seasonality.

-If you spend a couple of hours over the holidays doing the exercise above, you will be on your way to a marketing plan.
+If you spend a couple of hours doing the exercise above, you will be on your way to a marketing plan for next year.
 A good marketing calendar alerts you to the necessity for constant activity, the type of movement in which you must engage for your business to grow.

 Good marketing requires frequency.
 Clients must hear your message over and over not only to remember it but to respond to it.
 Your challenge is to build an association between your name and the concept of travel – when a client thinks of you, they think of “that travel person.”
 More importantly, however, when the client thinks of travel, they think of you!
 To develop an association of that magnitude, client needs to hear your message not only frequently, but from a variety of sources.
 The client that sees an advertisement in a local newspaper might consider your services if he happens to be in need of them immediately.
 If that same client then sees a press release from your office, the message gets a bit closer to home.
 If your word of mouth efforts then delivers to that client a recommendation or referral from an acquaintance to use your services, you are far more likely to get his business.

 Planning your marketing against a calendar is smart.
-If 2014 passed by with things left undone in your marketing plan, renew your commitment to getting your message across in a timely and frequent fashion.
+If 2017 is passing by with things left undone in your marketing plan, renew your commitment to getting your message across in a timely and frequent fashion.

 Nothing succeeds like planning to succeed.